What is Hire Purchase?

-Will I have to pay company car tax on a hire purchase?
+Will I have to pay Company Car Tax on a Hire Purchase?

-- Are a partner or a partnership
+- A partner or a partnership

-- Are the proprietor of your own business
+- The owner of your own business

-The amount of company car tax you will have to pay is determined by the type of car and the P11d value.
+The amount of Company Car Tax you will have to pay is determined by the type of car and the P11d value.
 The amount you pay a month in tax is calculated by your income and your tax bracket.